andrejcremoznik/WordPressBP/README.md

 ## Developing

-Go to your project at `<project_path>/repo` and initialize git or whatever versioning sistem you like.
-Note that `.gitignore` and `.gitattributes` are already present so you can quickstart by running:
+Go to your project at `<project_path>/repo` and initialize git or whatever versioning system you like.
+Note that `.gitignore` and `.gitattributes` are already present so you can quick-start by running:

 ```
 git init